ESTABLISHING CONSTITUTIONAL SAFEGUARDS IN FAMILY COURTS NATIONWIDE

 Who is at Risk

-Everyone, but functional vulnerability groups face exasperated versions of the predictable and systemic, constitutionally significant harms occurring across the country.
+Everyone, but functional vulnerability groups face exacerbated versions of the predictable and systemic, constitutionally significant harms occurring across the country.

 Share Your Experience

 We document procedural indicators, not personal narratives.
-Your data helps build a nation wide pattern that can inform legislation and support federal intervention.
+Your data helps build a state and nation wide pattern that can inform legislation and support federal intervention.